 Evidence of care for a child under the parental responsibility of the CEO (for example, a Children’s Court order) is not required to obtain an immunisation history statement when the child's Medicare card has been amended to show the child's current address details as that of the Department.
 In this instance, child protection workers must complete Form 593 Authority to Obtain Immunisation Records and fax it to AIR on (08) 9214 8222.

-If evidence of care is required to obtain an immunisation history statement for a child under the parental responsibility of the CEO, child protection workers must complete a Form 595 Letter of Authorisation to Obtain Immunisation Records and fax it to AIR - (08) 9214 8222 - with a copy of the current court order.
+If evidence of care is required to obtain an immunisation history statement for a child under the parental responsibility of the CEO, you must complete Form 595 Letter of Authorisation to Obtain Immunisation Records and fax it to AIR - (08) 9214 8222 - with a copy of the current court order.

-If a current court order cannot be provided, the letter (Form 595) should be completed advising that the Department is the responsible guardian for the child.
-Child protection workers will need to send a copy of the child's birth certificate (if available), Medicare number (if known), any other name the child may be known as, and any other information that may help Medicare to identify the child on the AIR database.
+If a current court order cannot be provided, complete Form 595 to advise that the Department is the responsible guardian for the child.
+You must also send a copy of the child's birth certificate (if available), Medicare number (if known), any other name the child may be known as, and any other information that may help Medicare to identify the child on the AIR database.

 Obtaining an immunisation history statement for a child who is the subject of a protection order (supervision)

-If the child is under a protection order (supervision), child protection workers can request the child's immunisation records from AIR on behalf of the parents.
-Express written authorisation must be obtained from the parents.
+If the child is under a protection order (supervision), you can request the child's immunisation records from AIR on behalf of the parents. you must obtain the parent's written authorisation.
 The parents must complete and sign a Form 594 Authority to Obtain Immunisation Records (Parental) and fax it to AIR - (08) 9214 8222 with a copy of the current court order.